I’m used to insurance companies declining to pay a consultation charge for an Orthopaedic Surgeon within 10 days of surgery.

 “Under the patient’s policy benefit is only payable when treatment is related to an eligible in-patient or day-patient stay within six months.
 Outstanding treatment costs are, therefore, due from your patient.”

 How can an initial consultation be refused under such conditions?
-An initial consultation?

-I did suggest to the insurance company concerned it amended the wording to read: “initial consultations are not covered under your patient’s scheme”
+I did suggest to the insurance company concerned it amended the wording.
+It should read: “initial consultations are not covered under your patient’s scheme”

 In the time I’ve taken to resolve the query I could have called the patient and obtained payment for the declined consultation for one thing.